SamuelNoesslboeck/sybot/README.md

 # sybot_lib

-Control and calculation library for various robots
+A simple library to control groups of components and robots